Pre-Boarding or Pre-Boring? You Decide.

 - Paperwork.
 The deed of filling out tons of tax and payroll documents can be daunting for many new hires.
 Consider bundling paperwork with other assets, such as videos about the company, or even gamification exercises to make the process more interesting and enable the employee to learn a bit about the company before starting.

 - Start meeting the team.
-Pre-boarding is the perfect time to introduce a new employee to the people they will eventually be working with.
-Encourage your team to reach out to the new employee (if permitted by applicable local employment laws); people who already work at a company can offer invaluable insight, encouragement, tips about life in a new city and more.
+Pre-boarding is the perfect time to introduce new employees to the people they will eventually be working with.
+Encourage your team to reach out to the new employee (if permitted by applicable local employment laws); people who already work at a company can offer invaluable insight, encouragement, tips about life in a new city, and more.
 This will help everyone get to know each other and work towards establishing a relationship before the new hire’s first day.

 - Day one guide.
 A day or two before the employee’s first day, send them a comprehensive guide about what is being planned for their first day.
 Make sure to include everything from where and how to park to the entrance, keycard, name badge, or other types of building procedures.
 Also, think about including ideas for breakfast and lunch and provide a detailed schedule so your new hire feels grounded and ready to take on the day.